Wondering how to be self-motivated? It’s normal to feel like you don’t know how to find your groove; it happens to everyone at some point.

 Regular exercise will increase your self-motivation.
 Truthfully, one of the best ways to energize your day is to begin a regular practice of exercise.

-There is research showing that a 30-minute workout (heart rate increased and slight sweat) will fuel your mind to be more creative.
+Research shows that a 30-minute workout (heart rate increased and slight sweat) will fuel your mind to be more creative.
 Creativity generates motivation to try new ideas and begin new projects.

 Move Your Body, Open Your Mind